sahana-github/VotEdge/README.md

 Added comparison charts between different political parties.

 Charts are generated automatically after analysis and help in quickly understanding public opinion.

+Added a Streamlit-based chatbot that allows users to ask questions about the political data collected.

+The chatbot uses local CSV files (news, tweets, sentiment analysis) to provide answers.

+Uses Ollama’s phi3:mini model for lightweight LLM-based responses.

+Context is automatically extracted from the CSVs, so no external API calls are needed.